ThibaultFillion/strengths/documentation/using_quantities_with_units.rst

 |     |    |molecule|      |       |
 +-----+----+--------+------+-------+

-As a consequence, units are case sensitive, since m corresopnds to meters while M corresponds to molars (mol/L).
+As a consequence, units are case-sensitive, since m corresponds to meters while M corresponds to molars (mol/L).

 Also, since the µ letter may be inconvenient to type